-SMS marketing can be extremely effective, letting you reach your customers quickly and directly with personalised promotional messages, reminders and more.
+SMS marketing is an extremely effective communication channel, letting you reach your audience quickly and directly with personalised promotional messages, reminders and more.
 But in order to protect consumers’ privacy, it’s also heavily regulated – there can be serious consequences for organisations that break the rules.

-To help you stay on the right side of the law, in this guide we’ll break down the current UK SMS regulations and share our best practice for keeping your business compliant.
+To help you stay on the right side of the law, in this guide we’ll break down the current UK SMS regulations and share our best practices for keeping your business compliant.

 SMS marketing laws you need to follow